40net-cloud/fortinet-aws-solutions/FortiGate/Active-Passive Multi-Zones and TGW/README.md

 ## How to deploy

+The templates can deploy devices in PAYG (on demand) or BYOL (you provide the licence) models.
+You can select the appropriate template using the extension in the names.
+Ex: FGT_AP_HA_XAZ_newVPC_<extension>.template
+  - BYOL: A demo license can be made available via your Fortinet partner or on our website.
+These can be injected during deployment or added after deployment.
+Purchased licenses need to be registered on the [Fortinet support site] (http://support.fortinet.com).
+Download the .lic file after registration.
+Note, these files may not work until 30 minutes after it's initial creation.
+  - PAYG or OnDemand: These licenses are automatically generated during the deployment of the FortiGate systems.

 The templates will deploy a solution containing the following components.
   - A Transit Gateway with 3 routing tables (associated to the VPC, associated to one management VPC, associated to the security VPC), all attachements and associations with the VPCs.
   - 2 FortiGate firewall's in an active/passive deployment